rosenkr/android-app-2/README.md

 The app aims to game-ify trading (the meaning of this term is yet to be explored in the apps context, but it should be something that is opposite of the boring flows and UI's of banking/trading apps that exist today: Avanza, Nordnet, etc. These are not mobile-friendly is my subjective meaning.)

 For example, they do not take advantange of mobile multi-touch which surely could be used to speeden up trades on the phone, instead of requiring to fill out forms which is slow on mobile.
 Another interesting idea is to add the possibility to trade by interacting with a graph directly.
-Furthermore, typical apps I have used do not implemented ways to set stop losses for some regular instruments such as Warrants, although you can set stop-losses for the underlying assets.
+Furthermore, typical apps I have used do not implement ways to set stop losses for some regular instruments such as warrants, although you can set stop-losses for the underlying assets.
 This app aims to rectify such lacking functionalities.

 The main idea is that users are allotted some amount of in-app currency, but trades are against the real market.
 This way, the app can target a younger audience that can not yet trade for real money, but are interested in the markets, not in slot machines...